maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 ##### Kernel functions

 In the context of Gaussian processes a kernel function is a function that takes in two vectors (observations in $\mathbb{R}^ d$) and outputs a similarity scalar between them.
 For GPs we evaluate the kernel function for each pairwise combination of data-points to retrieve the so-called covariance matrix.
 As covariance matrices must be positive semi-definite this means valid kernels are those that satisfy this requirement.
 This covariance matrix, as determined by the kernel function, is essentially what will specify the Gaussian process.
-As such, we could say that the problem of learning for Gaussian processes is exactly the problem of learning the hyperparameters of the kernel function and that once we have chosen the kernel there is nothing else to do except turn the model fitting handle.
-How to actually learn the kernel hyperparameters is a separate topic and not the subject of this post, though is mentioned briefly in the Q and A section [here](#kernel_hyper).

 There are many kernels that can describe different classes of functions, including to encode properties such as periodicity.
 In this post we will restrict ourselves to the most common kernel, the [radial basis function (or Gaussian) kernel](https://en.wikipedia.org/wiki/Radial_basis_function_kernel):
 <div class="math">